-Note: Note that in the case of consecutive failed pre-boot authentication attempts, the lockout policy is enforced to prevent password guessing.
+Note: In case of consecutive failed pre-boot authentication attempts, the lockout policy is enforced to prevent password guessing.
 To view details of failed logon attempts and other events use the Windows Event Viewer.

 If a user can no longer log on to the system (for example, the user does not remember the correct password), it is possible to start the emergency logon procedure with a user name.